ravi-ai-learner/learn-ai/LEARNING-JOURNEY.md

 ## 🔁 Continuous Improvement

 - Revisit completed phases quarterly for reinforcement
-- Update roadmap with new resources or technologies
+- Update roadmap with new resources or emerging tools
-- Share insights and notebooks regularly
+- Share insights, notebooks, and code regularly
+- Focus on long-term skill depth and practical mastery

 ---